amatov/SegmentationBiomarkerCTC/README.md

 ## SegmentationBiomarkerCTC

-Algorithm for the segmentation of prostate-specific membrane antigen labeling in ciruculating tumor cells of metastatic patients I designed and partially implemented.
+Algorithm for the segmentation of prostate-specific membrane antigen labeling in circulating tumor cells (CTCs) of metastatic patients I designed and partially implemented.

 ## Quick start

-This repository covers segmentation of PSMA-labeled circulating tumor cells (CTCs) at two resolutions, plus a set of general-purpose supporting tools.
+This repository covers segmentation of PSMA-labeled CTCs at two resolutions, plus a set of general-purpose supporting tools.
 See [DEPENDENCIES.md](DEPENDENCIES.md) for the MATLAB Compiler Runtime requirement of the compiled executables.